cdktf/cdktf-provider-github/docs/repositoryEnvironmentDeploymentPolicy.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/6.3.1/docs/resources/repository_environment_deployment_policy#id RepositoryEnvironmentDeploymentPolicy#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/6.4.0/docs/resources/repository_environment_deployment_policy#id RepositoryEnvironmentDeploymentPolicy#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `tagPattern`<sup>Optional</sup> <a name="tagPattern" id="@cdktf/provider-github.repositoryEnvironmentDeploymentPolicy.RepositoryEnvironmentDeploymentPolicy.Initializer.parameter.tagPattern"></a>

+- *Type:* java.lang.String

+The name pattern that tags must match in order to deploy to the environment.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/6.4.0/docs/resources/repository_environment_deployment_policy#tag_pattern RepositoryEnvironmentDeploymentPolicy#tag_pattern}

 ---